jbalogh/schematic/README.md

 schematic creates a table (named in settings.py) with one column, that holds one row, which describes the current version of the database.
 Any migration file with a number greater than the current version will be applied to the database and the version tracker will be upgraded.
+The migration and version bump are performed in a transaction.

 The version-tracking table will initially be set to 0, so the 0th migration could be a script that creates all your tables (for